spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-principles.md

 # Principles of the GDK for Unreal

-The SpatialOS Game Development Kit (GDK) for Unreal enables you to use the features of SpatialOS while developing with familiar Unreal Engine workflows and APIs.
+The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine fork and plugin with associated projects.
+It enables you to use the features of SpatialOS while developing with familiar Unreal Engine workflows and APIs.

 * **Unreal-first**